robertophi/ColorRecognition-ObjectTracking/README.md

 # ColorRecognition-ObjectTracking
 Recognizes and tracks specifics colors in camera.

-Uses cv2 to capture the camera images, track a object based on it's HSV, shows it.
-Uses a pyqt4 GUI to turn the recording on/off.
+Uses cv2 to capture the camera images, track a object based on its HSV value.
+Uses a pyqt4 GUI for control.